gozel-cholukova/gozel-cholukova/README.md

 ### Hi there, I'm Gozel - 👋

-## I'm a Wife, Mother, Developer, and Cook!!
+## I'm a Wife, Mother, Developer, Designer and Cook!!

-- 🔭 I just started my React practice.
+- 🔭 I Love React.
-- 🌱 I’m currently learning everything
+- 🌱 I’m currently learning UI Design.
 - 👯 I’m looking to collaborate with other content creators
 - 🥅 2021 Goals: Contribute more to Open Source projects
-- ⚡ Fun fact: I love to draw and cook
+- ⚡ Fun fact: I love to sketch and cook.

 ### Connect with me: